News from March to October

 which kicks off in March 2000, will visit the UK last.

 "I don't think England has seen the best of us." he said.
-"We usually start
+"We usually start with

 six massive gigs, but we don't hit our stride until after a month or two.
 I don't